Thailand From Your Living Room

 · Having Fun? – Sanuk Mai?

-Now I know what your thinking drinking from buckets isn’t part of Thai culture however it is part of the Full Moon party culture!
+Now I know what you're thinking - drinking from buckets isn’t exactly part of Thai Culture.
+Yet it IS part of the Full Moon Party Culture!

-The Full Moon party is quite possibly the most famous beach party ever.
-The party takes place on an island called Koh Phangan which is on the south-east side of the mainland.
-Full Moon usually has the capacity of anywhere in between 10,000 to 30,000 people it is no lie that it is one of the biggest events ever and it happens once every month.
-Not only do people from all over the world travel here to stay up partying until the sun rises and drink cocktails from buckets but most people are also covered in glow in the dark neon paint and I can guarantee 10,000 people in neon paint is quite an impressive sight.
+The Full Moon Party is the most famous beach party in the world.
+It takes place on a gorgeous island called Koh Phangan on the south-east side of the mainland.
+The party on Haad Rin Beach usually has capacity of anywhere in between 10,000 to 30,000 people - and happens once a month, you guessed it, during a full moon.
+People travel from everywhere to party till the sun rises and drink strong cocktails from buckets, and most people cover themselves in glow and the dark neon paint.
+Thousands of glowing people on the beach is quite the sight!

-All you need to join in on this is a bucket, don’t worry it doesn’t have to be the size of ones you just cleaned your car with, just a simple sandcastle bucket will do ya!
+All you need to join in is a bucket.
+It doesn’t have to be the size of ones you clean your car with, just a simple sandcastle bucket will do!
 You also don’t necessarily have to put alcohol in these, you can make some delicious non-alcoholic cocktails for the whole family to enjoy, pop on your favourite DJ set from Youtube and have your own mini at-home rave!
 It's no Full Moon Party, but for now it's the best we got.

-We hope this list of activities gives you something to do and get creative over this time we have indoors but also to get you ready for one of the best trips of your life.
+We hope this list of activities gives you something to do and get creative over this time we have stuck indoors, but also gets you pumped for the trip of a lifetime in Thailand.

-If you are interested in finding out about what we do on our Thai tours including the itineraries and the breakdown of what you’ll be doing each day CLICK HERE!
+If you are interested in finding out about what we do on our Thai trips, including itineraries and breakdowns of each day CLICK HERE!
 We can't wait to travel with you again.